kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 For a follow-up challenge we then created an Animate My Name project.
 The special challenge was making the middle letter make the outside letters change places.
 This involves one message going to two sprites at the same time.

 {% include giphy.html link="https://media.giphy.com/media/PUxPUNhdwXulzfL1Za/" %}

+{% include zakviewer.html Name="2022-04-15 CHristmas Project" ID="https://scratch.mit.edu/projects/676278234/editor/" caption=" He got t gif off the internet and added a modified version of a stock sound.
+He had a lot of fun showing it off after class to other students and parents." %}

 </details>